BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/index.md

 ---
-title: "Bridging AI & Society 🌞🤖"
+title: "Bridging AI and Society 🌞🤖"
 subtitle: "Collaborative Learning in AI and Machine Learning"
 description: "Teaching formats, resources, and tailored courses that connect machine learning with real-world impact."
 permalink: /